AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 ## Chiplets

 A chiplet is essentially a sub-circuit for performing specialized sub-operations.
-A chiplet is defined as a dedicated table (a set of columns and relations) in the AVM circuit that is activated when the the relevant sub-operation is used.
+A chiplet is defined as a dedicated table (a set of columns and relations) in the AVM circuit that is activated when the relevant sub-operation is used.
 The main rationale behind the use of chiplets is to offload specialized computations to a region of the circuit _outside the main operations trace and instruction controller_ where the computations might require many rows and/or additional dedicated columns.
 In addition, this approach offers strong modularity for the operations implemented as chiplets.

 The interaction between a chiplet and the instruction controller follows the following pattern: